Best mattress deals for the Fourth of July

-Thinking about celebrating Independence Day by ditching your old, lumpy mattress?
-Smart move.
-This holiday weekend is a great time to find deals galore.
-You see, on July 4, many mattress companies roll out deep, deep discounts, so if you've been dreaming of a new bed, now is the time to strike.
-Whether you're seeking pressure-relieving memory foam, an all-natural hypoallergenic latex mattress, a super-comfy hybrid mattress or a customizable adjustable mattress set, you're sure to find amazing markdowns on our list below.
+Whether you're seeking pressure-relieving memory foam, an all-natural hypoallergenic latex mattress, a super-comfy hybrid mattress or a customizable adjustable mattress set, you're sure to find amazing markdowns on our list of the best July 4 mattress sales.
+If you've been dreaming of ditching your old, lumpy mattress, now's the time to strike.

-If you're feeling unsure about trying out a new mattress type, take a look at some of the sleep trial offers on many of the newer mattresses.
+Take a look at some of the sleep trial offers on many of the newer mattresses if you're feeling unsure about checking out a new mattress type.
 You'll find they're often returnable from anywhere up to a full year to ensure you're happy with your purchase -- and many online mattress brands will pick them up either free of charge or for as little as a $99 transportation fee, then provide you with a full refund.
 You really can't lose trying out one of these mattresses!

 If you need help making an informed decision, check out our article on how to buy a mattress online, as well as our lists of the best mattresses you can buy online and the best air mattresses.
 And if you're in the market for a pillow or new sheets, we've got you covered.